 Always make sure you have at least 10 wraps of synthetic rope around the winch.
 Put your winch in gear and re-spool the winch line.
 As you are re-spooling the synthetic rope, inspect every inch as it feeds into the spool.
 If there is anything on your synthetic rope line, knock it off or correct it before feeding back into the drum.

 It is required that you have at least 1000 pounds of tension when re-spooling your winch line.
 You can use a tree to help you re-spool your winch line as well.
 This will also give you some “behind the wheel” experience as well.

 Proper re-spooling prevents the rope from pinching its self during recovery, it pre-stretches the winch line and will help the cable spool correctly on the winch drum.

 The Break-In Process

 During the break-in process, your winch line may be difficult to spool out.
-This is normal as the gears and brake system go through the break-in process they will become easier to freeze pool.
+This is normal as the gears and brake system go through the break-in process it will become easier to free spool.

 Difficult to free pull the cable out?